particle-iot/app-notes/AN017-Tracker-CAN/README.md

 - Adjusting the location publish rate based on criterial (such as when the engine is running faster than idle).
 - Using cloud-configurable parameters.
 In this example, the engine idle speed and frequency to publish when engine is running fast.

-Note: This is a preliminary version of this app note that uses an external library [MCP_CAN_RK](https://github.com/rickkas7/MCP_CAN_RK) which is a fork of [MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib) with some Particle-specific additions.
-In the future, there will be a built-in official CAN library, but it should be similar to this API.
-The downside of MCP_CAN_lib is that's it's LGPL licensed, so you probably cannot use it in a closed-source product because of the static linking limitation.
+This app note uses the Particle CAN library [can-mcp25x](https://github.com/particle-iot/can-mcp25x).
+The develop version of Tracker Edge firmware and version 9 and later will include this automatically, however you can manually include it in earlier versions if desired.

+It is also possible to use [MCP_CAN_RK](https://github.com/rickkas7/MCP_CAN_RK) which is a fork of [MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib) with some Particle-specific additions.
+The original version of this application note used that library, and migration instructions are included at the end of this app note.

 Since it's a pain to sit in your car with a laptop to experiment with this, there's a design for a simulator in the **Simulator** directory.